 Strange, the comment was very negative.
 The commenter was very worked up by the article, thinking it disrespectful and inappropriate.
 People getting worked up on social media is no news, so I was prepared to skip over it until I read some of the comments responding to her.
 They were bemused and articulate, and I was intrigued.

 There’s a lot in this article I agree with – in fact, I can’t think of anything to take issue with.
 The writer touches upon themes I have written about myself, and feel strongly about.
 He references his father as a role-model and guide when it comes to respect and gentlemanly behaviour, and ponders if in the years intervening that guiding principle of conduct and behaviour has gone from life.

 I wonder, pretty much as the writer does, if we are being made differently now.
-Like many others I’m prone to believe it’s a generational thing, but that’s too simplistic.
-I believe that kids today probably getting the same life education as I did, but clearly there are many of my generation, and indeed throughout every era, who have acted counter to gentlemanly principles.
+Like many others, I’m prone to believe it’s a generational thing, but that’s too simplistic.
+I believe that kids today are probably getting the same life education as I did.
+Still, clearly, there are many of my generation, and indeed throughout every era, who have acted counter to gentlemanly principles.

-We have always had in us to transgress, but for those of us lucky had that trained out of us.
+We have always had in us the urge to transgress, but those of us luckier had that trained out of us over time.
 Those lessons are rare now, and examples fewer.
-In an age of loosely defined principle one domino tips over the next, and it spreads from there.
+In an age of loosely defined principle, one domino tips over the next, and it spreads from there.

 Fortunately, it has now tipped over into a critical phase.
 The pendulum reached its apogee, and finally, it was said, this is enough.
 Those women who have stood up can make the change society needs.
 We can learn again, the hard way, but hopefully for keeps.